-With the increase in remote work for many employees, the need for remote visibility and early detection of malicious activity is greater than ever.
-That is why the university is complementing our existing security tools by providing a new service called the Enhanced Endpoint Protection Service (EEPS).
+With an increasing need for early detection of malicious activity the university is complementing our existing security tools by providing a service called the Enhanced Endpoint Protection Service (EEPS) powered by the CrowdStrike Falcon platform.
 This service improves the protection of our endpoints and institutional data.

-The Enhanced Endpoint Protection Service (EEPS) is a service hosted by Digital Security and Trust.
-The service provides an Endpoint Detection and Response (EDR) tool that monitors connections to potentially malicious networks and potentially malicious application behaviors on university systems (e.g., desktops, laptops, and servers).
+The Enhanced Endpoint Protection Service (EEPS) is hosted by the Office of Technology and Digital Innovation.
+The service provides an Endpoint Detection and Response (EDR) tool that can identify connections to potentially malicious networks and potentially malicious application behaviors on university systems (e.g., desktops, laptops, and servers).
 It then applies enhanced protections including but not limited to quarantining infected systems from others if malicious behavior is detected.

 If you have any questions or concerns, please contact the Digital Security and Trust's EEPS Support team at cio-eeps@osu.edu.